jberclaz/modelh/README.md

 4. On the right of the page, click on `NEXT`.
 5. You can now visualize both sides of your PCB.
 Then click on `NEXT` and upload the two files `bom.csv` and `positions.csv` from the `production` folder.

 6. Click on `Process BOM & CPL`.
 At this point, you should see a list of all the components for your design.
 If all of them are available, click `NEXT`.
-If a part is out of stock, click on the magnifying glass to select a replacement.
-Alternatively, you can wait until the part is in stock again.
-All components of the design were chosen among JLCPCB's __basic parts__ and should normally be available.
+All components were selected from JLCPCB's __basic parts__ to ensure availability.
+However, if a part is temporarily out of stock, you can select a replacement using the magnifying glass icon or wait for restocking.

 > [!NOTE]
 > It was reported that the STM32F micro-controller has been moved from __Basic Parts__ to __Preferred Extended Parts__.
 It will still work as expected, but might become a bit more expensive.